 Please return all items to the book drops.
-Please only return SCPL-owned items to the book drops.
+Only return SCPL-owned items to the book drops.
 We are not accepting donations at this time.

 Bookmobile service to home stop patrons has resumed.
-Service to long-term care facilities and community stops will resume at a later date.
+Service to long-term care facilities and community stops is still paused.

 The below resources include those that typically require purchase or membership, but are temporarily available at no cost.
 For always free-to-use resources, view our Digital Resources.

 The Centers for Disease Control and Prevention is the leading national public health institute of the United States, and is a federal agency under the Department of Health and Human Services.
 The website linked above is the hub for information regarding COVID-19.